tglauch/pyVPRM/README.md

 # How to use
 For each calculation the following steps are necessary:
-1. Get the necessary satellite data for your region of interest (for MODIS,VIIRS: https://e4ftl01.cr.usgs.gov, for Sentinel-2: https://scihub.copernicus.eu/)
+1. Get the necessary satellite data for your region of interest
-2. Get the land cover maps for your region of interest (Copernicus: https://lcviewer.vito.be/2019, ESA World Cover: https://viewer.esa-worldcover.org)
+2. Get the land cover maps for your region of interest
 3. Create a config file for your project
 4. Generate your project scripts based on the function in `VPRM.py`.

 Remarks:
 - If there is not yet an interface for your satellite data or land cover map, implement a new subclass in `./lib/sat_manager_add.py`
 - For new land cover maps you need to additionaly provide a mapping to VPRM classes in a config file which is stored in  `./vprm_configs`
+- Open access to land cover maps: Copernicus: https://lcviewer.vito.be/2019 | ESA World Cover: https://viewer.esa-worldcover.org
+- Open Aaccess to satellite data: MODIS,VIIRS: https://e4ftl01.cr.usgs.gov | Sentinel-2: https://scihub.copernicus.eu/

 For all applications you need to download the required land type maps from the Copernicus webpage here: https://lcviewer.vito.be/download, as well as the satellite images.